 The first thing I noticed was how difficult it was to put the shoe on.
 I felt like one of Cindarella’s stepsisters.
 But once I pulled the laces extremely loose, I finally got the shoes on my feet.
 The difference between the Racer and the plain Escalante was massive and evident immediately.
 My feet didn’t feel constricted at all in the Racer, but they felt reasonably supported when I walked around a sharp corner in my house.
 Convinced they were a potentially awesome option, I took a chance immediately and went for a run.

 The first run in my new Escalante Racers was 6 miles.
 With the Intuition, I could always take a new pair out of the box and run any distance in perfect comfort.
-The Racer wasn’t quite as awesome.
-The sole felt stiff, which was surprising since the sole uses segmented rubber with significant gaps between each piece.
+The Racer’s sole felt a little stiff, which was surprising since the sole uses segmented rubber with significant gaps between each piece.
 I ran on hard dirt, weedy grass, asphalt, and concrete— pretty much every surface I ever run on except sand.

 By the second mile, I noticed increased comfort.
 The cushioning was definitely less than the Intuition (it’s a different shoe, so that wasn’t shocking), but as my run progressed, the comfort of the Racer increased.
 The stiffness lessened or I got used to it, but either way, I was fine with the sole.
-The mesh upper was highly breathable, which is super important since I live in Florida, but I was a bit surprised to find how large the gaps are in the mesh.
-I can definitely see my socks through the shoe, so by breathable, I guess I really mean full of holes.
-Most importantly though, especially in comparison to the original Escalante, my feet felt secure on corners, even at fairly high speeds.
+The mesh upper was highly breathable, which is super important since I live in Florida.
+I can definitely see my socks through the shoe, so by breathable, I guess I mean full of holes.
+Most importantly though, my feet felt secure on corners, even at fairly high speeds.

 I wish so, so much that Altra wouldn’t discontinue the Intuition.
-Since they are, though, I think I’ve found a solid backup plan in the Escalante Racer.
+Since they are, though, I’ve found a solid backup plan in the Escalante Racer.
 I haven’t tried the Racer on anything longer than 6.5 miles yet, but so far, so good.
 As usual with Altra shoes, I love the zero drop, roominess, and comfort.
-The real test will come when I break them out for 10+ miles, but for now, I’m sticking with the Intuition 3.5 for long runs.
 I’m not sure anything will ever be as awesome as the Intuition, but I really like the Escalante Racer and feel hopeful that future versions will be even better.
 I’m a longtime Altra fan, and I can now add the Racer to my list of why I love Altra shoes.
+Foot-shaped, zero drop, Boston-themed– what’s not to love?

 Before I talk about the race, I want to give testament to the power of friendship.
 Friends I don’t know well yet– people who literally flagged me down one weekend as I ran past their group– have added a tremendous, caring new dimension to my life.
 If not for those friends, I never would have signed up for the Double Bridge Run.
 More than that, my life was missing something that I didn’t even know was missing until they filled the void.
 I hope I can be a part of that magic for someone some day.